andrewbaisden/blog-posts/notes/How to use HarperDB custom functions to build your entire backend.md

-# How to use HarperDB custom functions to build your entire backend

 ## What is HarperDB

 When HarperDB first started they were a distributed database platform.
 Essentially this meant that anyone could spin up a cloud instance for creating a database for storing your data online.
 These databases supported both SQL and NoSQL capabilities which made them very versatile because they had a solution which could cater to everyone.